-Jeremy M. Christiansen is a senior associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Jeremy M. Christiansen is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Appellate and Constitutional Law, Litigation, Administrative and Regulatory, and Intellectual Property Practice Groups.
+With a practice encompassing all stages of litigation from complaint to trial to appeal, Jeremy represents clients from a wide variety of industries in high-stakes litigation, appellate, and administrative law matters, including constitutional and agency action challenges, government enforcement defense, intellectual property matters, commercial disputes, and labor and employment cases.

-Jeremy represents clients from a wide variety of industries in high-stakes appellate, litigation, and administrative law matters, including constitutional and agency action challenges, government enforcement defense, intellectual property matters, commercial disputes, and labor and employment cases.
-His practice encompasses all stages of litigation from complaint to trial to appeal.
-He has represented parties in numerous federal and state trial courts, and parties and amici in federal appellate courts across the country, including the First, Second, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, and D.C.
+Jeremy has represented parties in numerous federal and state trial courts, and parties and amici in federal appellate courts across the country, including the First, Second, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, and D.C.
 Circuits, as well as the Supreme Court of the United States.
 He has presented numerous oral arguments before state and federal trial courts and federal appellate courts (including en banc argument).
-He was named by Super Lawyers as a Rising Star in Appellate Practice (2020 – 2023) and in Best Lawyers: Ones to Watch® in America for Appellate Practice (2021 – 2024) and Administrative / Regulatory Law (2024).
+Jeremy’s notable recent representative matters include:

 - Financial Oversight & Mgmt.
 Bd. for Puerto Rico v.
 Aurelius Investment, LLC, 590 U.S. ___ (2020): Represented general obligation bondholders and insurers before United States Supreme Court in historic separation-of-powers case presenting questions of whether the Financial Oversight and Management Board for Puerto Rico was unconstitutional under the Appointments Clause, and whether, if so, the actions of an unconstitutional agency can be validated by the de facto officer doctrine.